blouyakis/emt_basic/module_3_test.md

 You respond to the scene of a private residence for a patient who is known to have insulin-dependent diabetes.
 The patient is combative and cursing as you approach.
 Should this patient be restrained?
 · No, this patient is not likely experiencing a behavioral emergency.
 · Yes, he is combative and all combative patients can be restrained.
-· **Yes, he likely has a medical condition that requires treatment.**
+· Yes, he likely has a medical condition that requires treatment.
-· There is not enough information to answer this question.
+· **There is not enough information to answer this question.**

 **Back**
-**Answer:** Yes—protect patient/crew so treatment of possible hypoglycemia can proceed.
+**Answer:** There is not enough information to answer this question.

 ---